Bachelor’s Degree or Bachelors Degree?

 Bachelor of Science vs Bachelor of Arts

-If you’ve spent any time around an institution of higher education, you’ll notice there are two types of bachelor’s degrees – a Bachelor of Science degree and a Bachelor of Arts degree.
+If you’ve spent time around any colleges, you’ll notice there are two types of bachelor’s degrees – a Bachelor of Science degree and a Bachelor of Arts degree.
 Why are degrees grouped into these two types and what’s the difference between them?

 Well, this is basically just a way of breaking down the degrees that a university or college offers into groups.
 A Bachelor of Science degree is usually focused on a subject such as math, chemistry, computer science, engineering, or environmental science.
 While a Bachelor of Arts degree is usually on a subject such as English, history, communication, or journalism.